OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Daria Greytail.md

 **Motivation:** Lilia's love for her family and community drives her every action; she is motivated by the desire to see her children and grandchildren thrive in a world less divided by hatred and prejudice.

 ### Quotes

+"Family isn't about being related; it's about choosing each other, day after day.
+It's about loyalty, not just when it's convenient."